MorganResearchLab/scarecrow/README.md

 ### Todo

 * Input validation
+* Search negative space at 3' end of read for clipped barcodes?
 * Jitter does not currently apply to UMI or insert sequence
   - if UMI on same read and downstream then may need position updating before extraction
 * Benchmark different assays (SPLiTseq, Parse, Scale) and methods (split-pipe, scarecrow, scaleRna)